Preston (Google Maps location)

 I forget when I first became aware of this place.
 I know it was while driving past once, down Route 2 on my way somewhere beyond Preston – I think it may date all the way back to one of my very first all day jaunts with EdHill.
 I do remember driving by the Tally-Ho Mall once – and as you can see from the pictures, the word “mall” is quite the stretch – and noticing the doll shop’s existence with the descriptor, “& Museum.”
 For me, finding gems like this while on the road is the equivalent of a hole-in-one for golfers.
 Alas, it wasn’t open that day but of course I made a note of it.

-The next year, 2008, on my way somewhere with Hoang (I think the Foxwoods megacasino for an anniversary overnight), we drove by yet again only to find it closed.
-I had her take a picture of me with the patented CTMQ thumbs for later use.
-(Hm, what are the chances I can find that bit of CTMQ history on a CD somewhere?)
+The next year, 2008, on my way somewhere with Hoang (I think the Foxwoods casino for an anniversary overnight), we drove by yet again only to find it closed.
 Another time I had called ahead and after 15 rings, a woman picked up and sounded very put-out about the potentiality of being open during what I had learned are the shop’s opening hours.
 For whatever reason, I never made it to the shop/museum that day and probably really bummed her out.

 Then the stars aligned.
 Everything was a go for the much-anticipated trip to the Young at Heart Doll Shop and Museum.
 It would definitely be open.
 It was a Saturday between May and December.
 We’d be there between 10 and 4.
 I would have Hoang and Damian with me as distractions/reasons to be there.
 I was, in a word, excited.